pmndrs/react-nil/readme.md

 npm install react-nil
 ```

-This is a custom react renderer that only renders `null`, literally.
+This is a custom react renderer that renders nothing, or `null`, literally.

 #### Clearly nothing to see here, moving on ... :)